syncfusion/ej2-javascript-docs/src/navigations/toolbar/how-to/add-font-awesome.md

 {% endtab %}

-> We can also use templates for rendering icons based on customized requirement.
+> We can also use templates for rendering icons based on the requirements.

 ## Customization

-The class “e-icons” is used for standardizing the icons appearance to fit into toolbar items.
-If you rather wish to override the appearance of the icons used, you could do this by using the below set of classes
+The class “e-icons” is used for standardizing the appearance of the icons to fit into toolbar items.
+If you wish to override the appearance of the icons used, you could do this by using the following set of classes

 Use the following CSS to set the color of icons.